EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback

-Note that the latter ``biased'' class contains the former one, i.e., if $\cC$ satisfies \eqref{eq:ub_compressor} with $\omega$, then a scaled version $(1+\omega)^{-1}\cC$ satisfies \eqref{eq:b_compressor_0} with $\alpha = \nfr{1}{(1+\omega)}$.
-While distributed optimization methods with unbiased compressors \eqref{eq:ub_compressor} are well understood \citep{alistarh2017qsgd, DCGD, DIANA, DIANA2, ADIANA, CANITA, Nonconvex-sigma_k, NL2021, MARINA}, \emph{biased} compressors \eqref{eq:b_compressor_0} are significantly harder to analyze.
-One of the main reasons behind this is rooted in the observation that when deployed within distributed gradient descent in a naive way, biased compresors may lead to (even exponential) divergence \citep{Karimireddy_SignSGD, beznosikov2020biased}. \emph{Error Feedback} (\algname{EF}) (or \emph{Error Compensation} (\algname{EC}))---a technique originally proposed by \citet{Seide2014}---emerged as an empirical fix of this problem.
+Note that the latter ``biased'' class contains the former one, i.e., if $\cC$ satisfies \eqref{eq:ub_compressor} with $\omega$, then a scaled version $(1+\omega)^{-1}\cC$ satisfies \eqref{eq:b_compressor_0} with $\alpha = \nfr{1}{(1+\omega)}$. { Beyond this inclusion, if used appropriately, biased compressors (such as Top-$k$ sparsifier) often perform better than unbiased ones (such as Rand-$k$) \citep{beznosikov2023biased}.} While distributed optimization methods with unbiased compressors \eqref{eq:ub_compressor} are well understood \citep{alistarh2017qsgd, DCGD, mishchenko2024distributed, DIANA2, ADIANA, CANITA, Nonconvex-sigma_k, islamov2021distributed, MARINA}, \emph{biased} compressors \eqref{eq:b_compressor_0} are significantly harder to analyze.
+One of the main reasons behind this is rooted in the observation that when deployed within distributed gradient descent in a naive way, biased compressors may lead to (even exponential) divergence \citep{Karimireddy_SignSGD, beznosikov2023biased}. \emph{Error Feedback} (\algname{EF}) (or \emph{Error Compensation} (\algname{EC}))---a technique originally proposed by \citet{Seide2014}---emerged as an empirical fix of this problem.
 However, this technique remained poorly understood until very recently.

-Although several theoretical results were obtained supporting the \algname{EF} framework in recent years \citep{Stich-EF-NIPS2018,Alistarh-EF-NIPS2018,beznosikov2020biased,Lin_EC_SGD,EC-Katyusha,DoubleSqueeze,Koloskova2019DecentralizedDL}, they use strong assumptions (e.g., convexity, bounded gradients, bounded dissimilarity), and do not get $\cO(\nicefrac{1}{\alpha T})$ convergence rates in the smooth nonconvex regime.
+Although several theoretical results were obtained supporting the \algname{EF} framework in recent years \citep{Stich-EF-NIPS2018,Alistarh-EF-NIPS2018,beznosikov2023biased,Lin_EC_SGD,EC-Katyusha,DoubleSqueeze,Koloskova2019DecentralizedDL,stich2020error}, they use strong assumptions (e.g., convexity, bounded gradients, bounded dissimilarity), and do not get $\cO(\nicefrac{1}{\alpha T})$ convergence rates in the smooth nonconvex regime.
 Very recently, \citet{EF21} proposed a new \algname{EF} mechanism called \algname{EF21}, which uses standard smoothness assumptions only, and also enjoys the desirable $O(\nicefrac{1}{\alpha T})$ convergence rate for the nonconvex case (in terms of number of communication rounds $T$ this matches the best-known rate $\cO(\nicefrac{(1+\nicefrac{\omega}{\sqrt{n}})}{T})$ obtained by \citet{MARINA} using unbiased compressors), improving the previous $O(\nicefrac{1}{(\alpha T)^{2/3}})$ rate of the standard \algname{EF} mechanism \citep{Koloskova2019DecentralizedDL}.